nlenno1/gym-fit-MS4/README.md

 - Red - Categories/Auto Fill Options
 - Orange - Reviews

-In the database, the LineItem model is no necessary however it has been included for code reusability and to speed up future develpment.
+In the database, the OrderLineItem model is not necessary however, it has been included for code reusability and to speed up future develpment.

 ## **SKELETON**